This Poet's Corner

 I’ll mix these promised, fat tomatoes, in here, and here, and perhaps there.

-Those last year, were too small, ripening too late.
+Those last year, were too small, and ripened too late.

 “Somewhere up north a liberal is dying”.